albertoRainieri/Nomad-Cluster/README.md

 # Devops Overview

-This repository contain different Devops project to build in local environment.
+This repository is able to build a Nomad Cluster in localhost.
 These environments are built through the use of Vagrant and Ansible:
-I'm using a Mac OS M2, so everything is set up to work on ARM architecture.
+This setup is for Mac OS M2, so everything is set up to work on ARM architecture.

 You can find different projects (working in progress):

-1) Nomad Cluster with Consul And Haproxy (completed)
+1) Nomad Cluster with Consul And Haproxy
-2) Monitoring (to create)
-3) CI-CD (to create)

 ## Requirements